mace-cream/clusterhowto/README.md

 ### Python packages

+#### Simple Solution
-If you need any additional Python packages, you can use `pip` to install it within your home directory (with `--user` option)
+If you need any additional Python packages which is not installed by anaconda or system python by default, you can use `pip` to install it within your home directory (with `--user` option)

 Notice that for python 2.7, `--user` and `--editable` cannot be used simultaneously.